-Food and wine in San Diego
+Eating out in San Diego

 With local produce and seafood delivered fresh from the dock, the city is a major attraction for some of the USA’s most talented chefs.
 Everything from food truck snacks to gourmet cuisine is available in San Diego.